iggredible/totitle-vim/README.md

 ```

 Suppose that your cursor is on the letter s as shown above:
-- To title-case the innerword, run `gtiw`.
-It will title-case it to "Snow".
+- To titlecase the innerword, run `gtiw`.
+It will titlecase it to "Snow".
-- To title-case the next two words, run `gt2w`.
-It will title-case them to "Snow White".
+- To titlecase the next two words, run `gt2w`.
+It will titlecase them to "Snow White".
-- To title-case the current line, run `gtt`.
-It will title-case it to "Snow White and the Seven Dwarves".
+- To titlecase the current line, run `gtt`.
+It will titlecase it to "Snow White and the Seven Dwarves".

 # Key Bindings